 Terms of Service

-Effective Date: 26 May 2026.
-If you have a signed order form, MSA, DPA, SLA, or other written agreement with Porosi Ltd, that written agreement controls where it expressly conflicts with these Terms.
+Effective date: 15 July 2026.
+Checkout terms version: pricing-checkout-2026-07-15-v1.
+A signed order form, MSA, DPA, SLA or other written agreement controls where it expressly conflicts with these Terms.

 1. Contracting entity and legal notices

-"Porosi", "we", "us", and "our" mean Porosi Ltd, a private limited company registered in England and Wales under company number 17185812, with registered office at 27 Tenterden Drive, Canterbury, England, CT2 7BH.
+"Porosi", "we", "us" and "our" mean Porosi Ltd, a private limited company registered in England and Wales under company number 17185812.
+Our registered office is 27 Tenterden Drive, Canterbury, England, CT2 7BH.
 Porosi Ltd trades as Porosi.

-Legal notices must be sent to [email protected] and, where formal service is required by law, to our registered office.
-General support questions should be sent to [email protected].
+Send legal notices to [email protected] and, where the law requires formal service, to our registered office.
+Send general and support questions to [email protected].

 2. Acceptance and order of precedence

-These Terms, any applicable order form, DPA, SLA, Privacy Policy, Cookie Policy, Documentation, and product-specific policy together form the agreement between you and Porosi.
-If there is a conflict, the following order applies unless a signed written agreement expressly says otherwise: (1) signed MSA or enterprise agreement; (2) signed order form; (3) signed DPA or Schedule A of these Terms for personal data processing; (4) these Terms; (5) Documentation and policies.
+The agreement includes these Terms and any applicable order form, DPA, SLA, Privacy Policy, Cookie Policy, Documentation and product-specific policy.
+If documents conflict, the following order applies unless a signed agreement clearly says otherwise: (1) signed MSA or enterprise agreement; (2) signed order form; (3) signed DPA, or Schedule A for personal-data processing; (4) these Terms; and (5) Documentation and policies.

 3. Definitions